t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 7. IoT Security foundation {{IoTSecFoundation}}: IoT security foundation has published a document that enlists various considerations that need to be taken into account when developing IoT applications.
 For example, the document states that IoT device could use hardware-root of trust to ensure that only authorized software runs on the device.

 8. NHTSA {{NHTSA}}: The US National Highway Traffic Safety Administration provides a set of non-binding guidance to the automotive industry for improving the cyber security of vehicles.
 While some of the guidelines are general, the document provides specific recommendations for the automotive industry such as how various automotive manufacturer can share cyber security vulnerabilities discovered.

 9. BCP for IoT devices {{ID-Moore}}: This Internet draft provides a list of minimum requirements that vendors of Internet of Things (IoT) devices should to take into account while developing applications, services and firmware updates in order to reduce the frequency and severity of security incidents that arise from compromised IoT devices.

-10. ENISA {{ENISA_ICS}}: The European Union Agency for Network and Information Security published a document on Communicaiton network dependencies for ICS/SCADA systems in which securty vulnerabilities, guidelines and general recommendations are summirized.
+10. ENISA {{ENISA_ICS}}: The European Union Agency for Network and Information Security published a document on communication network dependencies for ICS/SCADA systems in which security vulnerabilities, guidelines and general recommendations are summarized.

 Other guideline and recommendation documents may exist or may later be published.
 This list should be considered non-exhaustive.

 ## Guidelines and IoT Security Regulations {#sec5-4}

-Despide the need for security in the Internet is nothing new and multiple guidelines exist, the fact is that many IoT devices and systems are not fully secure.
+Despise the need for security in the Internet is nothing new and multiple guidelines exist, the fact is that many IoT devices and systems are not fully secure.
 There are multiple reasons for this.
 For instance, some manufactures focus on delivering a product without paying enough attention to the delivered security level.
 This can have multiple reasons, for instance, lack of expertise or budget.
 This, however, poses a severe threat when such devices are deployed.
-The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become unsecure if a device gains access in some way at some point of time.
-Even if all devices in a given environment are secure, it does not prevent external (passive) attacks originated in unsecure devices.
+The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become insecure if a device gains access in some way at some point of time.
+Even if all devices in a given environment are secure, it does not prevent external (passive) attacks originated in insecure devices.

 Recently {{FCC}} the FCC has been stated the need for higher regulation for IoT systems.
 In fact this might be a missing component, at least in Federal Information Systems (FIS).
 Today, security in US FIS is regulated according to Federal Information Security Management Act (FISMA).
 From this law, NIST derived a number of documents to establish how to categorize FIS and determine minimum security requirements (FIPS-PUB-199 and FIPS-PUB-200).
 Minimum security requirements for FIS are specified in NIST SP 800-53r4.
 However, it is very likely that existing regulations do not take into account the specific challenges of IoT devices and networks.